Keithsel/courscape/README.md

    # Force manual login
    python main.py --course course-slug --manual-login

-   # Read course/specialization from config file (only if specified in .env)
+   # Read course/specialization from config file (only if specified in .env, by using this option, you can skip the --course and --spec options)
    python main.py --from-config
    ```